Must Love Dogs: How to Attract Pet Parents to Your Restaurant

 3. No petting allowed!

-As tempting as it might be for a server to reach down and pet a cute puppy, it’s important that you train your staff not to touch or interact with the dogs.
+As tempting as it might be for a server to reach down and pet a cute puppy, you must train your staff not to touch or interact with the dogs.
 This will not only keep your servers on-task and prevent them from becoming distracted, but it will prevent your wait staff from having to constantly wash their hands each time they pet a dog.

 And the less attention given to a dog in an already stimulating environment, the better.
 If your servers do their best to go about their normal service routine as if the pups were not there, the dogs will remain calmer and not feel the urge to keep bothering the new friend that keeps coming to the table.